s-irvine/katacoda-test/kube-sec-deploy/01-Installing-Harbor.md

 ## Install Harbor

 We've provided you with the YAML for Kuberentes to install Harbor.

-(optional) Feel free to `cat harbor.yaml`{{execute}} and have a look at the deployments and components of harbor. (optional)
+(Optional) Feel free to `cat harbor.yaml`{{execute}} and have a look at the deployments and components of harbor.
+(Optional)

 This YAML was generated with the help of the [harbor-helm](https://github.com/goharbor/harbor-helm/tree/1.0.0) project.